Teaching and exam

 Co-examination

-In the course descriptions (see course catalogue), it is stated whether an exam is with no, internal, or external co-examination.
+In the course descriptions (see course catalogue), it is stated whether an exam is with internal, external, or no co-examination.

 If an internal co-examiner is needed (i.e., a person employed by the department), your teaching coordinator will be able to help you find (and/or ask) a relevant colleague.
 Please notice that it could be useful to have the chosen co-examiner approved by either the teaching coordinator or the director of studies to avoid incapacity issues.